Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW) Given a €95.00 Price Target by Jefferies Financial Group Analysts

-Jefferies Financial Group set a €95.00 ($97.94) target price on Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW – Get Rating) in a research note issued to investors on Monday morning, Borsen Zeitung reports.
+Jefferies Financial Group set a €95.00 ($97.94) price target on Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW – Get Rating) in a research note published on Monday, Borsen Zeitung reports.

 Bayerische Motoren Werke Aktiengesellschaft Company Profile